golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 ## How to start

-Basically, you need a piece of code to execute on Golem.
+You need a piece of code to execute on Golem.
 Once you have a Ray app, you can immediately proceed to [launching it on Golem](/docs/creators/ray/setup-tutorial).
 You can also use [our example apps](https://github.com/golemfactory/golem-ray/tree/main/examples) to play with Ray on Golem.

 You can also check out a more detailed explanation of [simple ray tasks app](/docs/creators/ray/basic-ray-tasks-usage-tutorial) and a more sophisticated [bridge simulation app](/docs/creators/ray/conversion-to-ray-on-golem-tutorial).